pga043/absolute-solvation-free-energy-charmm-pycharmm/README.md

 The files support CGenFF, GAFF2 and OPLS-AA force fields. \
 Some futher validation might be needed for some files.

-The CHARMM and domdec files are using NVT ensemble.
+The CHARMM and domdec files are using NVT ensemble (fix it to NPT).